Country of Operation

 Ghana Social Marketing Foundation Enterprises Limited (GSMFEL) founded CareShop in 2002, with the intention of battling common infectious diseases in low-resource areas by improving supply chains and providing training to chemical sellers through a franchising arrangement.

 GSMFEL, as the franchisor, generated revenue through the sales of inexpensive, high-quality drugs to franchisees.
-GSMFEL delivered these products directly to franchisees' doorsteps, and also provides them with valuable health and business training, and branded materials.
+GSMFEL delivered these products directly to franchisee's doorsteps, and also provided them with valuable health and business training, and branded materials.